bahmutov/cdn-with-local-fallback/README.md

 ## Loading several libraries

-yepnope can load multiple libraries in parallel, while giving the result in the correct sequential order.
-Just specify multiple test objects in the given array
+yepnope can load multiple libraries in parallel, but I found that the result is not ordered if any library is loaded via secondary fallback download.
+To load two scripts, just specify multiple test objects in the given array

 ```js
 yepnope([{